 38. Kutjevo

-Kutjevo is known to be the wine capital of Inland Croatia.
+Kutjevo is known as the wine capital of Inland Croatia.
 It has a very famous Old Wine Cellar dating back to 1232.
 It is the home of some excellent local wines, including the Kutjevo Graševina, Pinot Blanc, Pinot Gris, Riesling, and Traminer.
 Next to the Old Wine Cellar, you will see a beautiful old Kutjevo castle built on the former Abbey site, connecting the castle to the wine cellar by a cellar passage.

 39. Krapina